Federated Face Presentation Attack Detection: Proposed Method

 \section{Proposed Method}

-The proposed FedFAS framework is summarized in Fig.~\ref{fig:Overview} and Algorithm~\ref{algorithm}.
-Suppose that $K$ \textit{data enters} collect their own FAS datasets designed for different characteristics and scenarios of face presentation attacks.
-The corresponding collected FAS datasets are denoted as $\mathcal{D}^{1}, \mathcal{D}^{2},..., \mathcal{D}^{K}$ with data provided with image and label pairs denoted as $x$ and $y$. $y$ are ground-truth with binary class labels (y= 0/1 are the labels of spoof/real samples).
-Based on the collected FAS data, each \textit{data center} can train its own FAS models by iteratively minimizing the cross-entropy loss as follows:
+The proposed FedPAD framework is summarized in Fig.~\ref{fig:Overview} and Algorithm~\ref{algorithm}.
+Suppose that $K$ \textit{data enters} collect their own fPAD datasets designed for different characteristics and scenarios of face presentation attacks.
+The corresponding collected fPAD datasets are denoted as $\mathcal{D}^{1}, \mathcal{D}^{2},..., \mathcal{D}^{K}$ with data provided with image and label pairs denoted as $x$ and $y$. $y$ are ground-truth with binary class labels (y= 0/1 are the labels of spoof/real samples).
+Based on the collected fPAD data, each \textit{data center} can train its own fPAD models by iteratively minimizing the cross-entropy loss as follows:

-where the FAS model $\mathcal{F}^{k}$ of the $k$-th \textit{data enter} is parameterized by $\mathcal{W}^k$ ($k=1,2,3,...,K$).
-After optimization with several local epochs via each \textit{data enter} can obtain the trained FAS model with the updated model parameters.
+where the fPAD model $\mathcal{F}^{k}$ of the $k$-th \textit{data enter} is parameterized by $\mathcal{W}^k$ ($k=1,2,3,...,K$).
+After optimization with several local epochs via each \textit{data enter} can obtain the trained fPAD model with the updated model parameters.

 It should be noted that dataset corresponding to each \textit{data enter} is from a specific input distribution and it only contains a finite set of known types of spoof attack data.
 When a model is trained using this data, it focuses on addressing the characteristics and scenarios of face presentation attacks prevalent in the corresponding dataset.
 However, a model trained from a specific \textit{data center} will not generalize well to unseen face presentation attacks.
-It is well known fact that diverse FAS training data contributes to a better generalized FAS model.
-A straightforward solution is to collect and combine all the data from $K$ data centers denoted as $\mathcal{D} = \{\mathcal{D}^{1} \cup \mathcal{D}^{2}\cup...\cup \mathcal{D}^{K}\} $ to train a FAS model.
-It has been shown that domain generalization and meta-learning based FAS methods can further improve the generalization ability with the above combined multi-domain data $\mathcal{D}$~\cite{Shao2019CVPR,Shao_2020_AAAI}.
+It is well known fact that diverse fPAD training data contributes to a better generalized fPAD model.
+A straightforward solution is to collect and combine all the data from $K$ data centers denoted as $\mathcal{D} = \{\mathcal{D}^{1} \cup \mathcal{D}^{2}\cup...\cup \mathcal{D}^{K}\} $ to train a fPAD model.
+It has been shown that domain generalization and meta-learning based fPAD methods can further improve the generalization ability with the above combined multi-domain data $\mathcal{D}$~\cite{Shao2019CVPR,Shao_2020_AAAI}.
 However, when sharing data between different \textit{data centers} are prohibited due to the privacy issue, this naive solution is not practical.